 The constant itching from the rashes can prove to be an exhausting distraction.
-In addition to prescribed medicines, you can try to alleviate the discomfort by using one of the following home remedies.
+In addition to prescribed medicines, you can try to alleviate any discomfort by using one of the following home remedies.

 - Take frequent baths with finely ground oatmeal.
 They help reduce the frequency of itches.

-- Mix warm water with baking soda, dip a piece of cloth into it and dab onto severely blistering rashes so that they dry quickly.
+- Mix warm water with baking soda, dip a piece of cloth into it and dab on severely blistering rashes so that they dry quickly.

 - Take plenty of rest and do not exert yourself to make sure you recover fast.